harivemula/harivemula.github.io/posts/PKS_Setup_with_Concourse.md

 - Change directory to platform-automation-pks
 - Delete the content of state.yml
 - Open vars.yml
-  - opsman-url: is from your terraform output - key: ops_manager_dns
+  - `opsman-url`: is from your terraform output - key: ops_manager_dns
-  - pipeline-repo: get the repo ssh url from github
+  - `pipeline-repo`: get the repo ssh url from github
-  - subdomain-name: Give the env_name value from your terraform.tfvars
+  - `subdomain-name`: Give the env_name value from your terraform.tfvars
-  - region: Region you have mentioned in terraform.tfvars
+  - `region`: Region you have mentioned in terraform.tfvars
-  - az1: AZ Name from your terraform.tfvars
+  - `az1`: AZ Name from your terraform.tfvars
-  - gcs_bucket: GCS Bucket name - to store the backups of foundation.
+  - `gcs_bucket`: GCS Bucket name - to store the backups of foundation.

 - Open env.yml
-  - target: set the opsman url from terraform output.
+  - `target`: set the opsman url from terraform output.